metabase/metabase/docs/exploration-and-organization/data-model-reference.md

 ## Foreign keys

 You can find a list of table relationships ([foreign keys](https://www.metabase.com/glossary/foreign_key)) under **Connected to these tables**.
-Metabase will display this section in the sidebar if a Metabase admin has documented the relationship between your current table and another table in the database.
+If a Metabase admin has documented the relationship between your current table and another table in the database, Metabase will display this section in the sidebar.
 If a foreign key relationship exists in your database, but doesn't show up in your Metabase, your Metabase admin will need to update your [Metabase data model](../data-modeling/metadata-editing.md).